Introduction to Imperialism (15)

 The Spanish and French imperialism is the product of a long national history of conquest and domination, and of a permanent belief in the own linguistic, cultural and racial superiority.
 Their imperialistic Nationalism and “universalism” converge towards a final identification in an inherent destination, to govern and assimilate the whole world.
 If so ambitious and pretentious an enterprise has suffered some reductions, it has been due to the misunderstanding of the others, and to the surprising and close-minded refusal of the natives to merge into the civilization and progress provided by superior races.

-A distinguished – albeit Nationalist – French historian did accuse an Occitan author, and the State monopoly of radio-television itself, not of falsifying the history of the French-roman Crusade “against the Albigensians” but of spreading the truth about it, “even though they were thereby undermining the French unity”; which, “naturally”, is a value that must prevail over historical truth and the fundamental human rights.
-For its part, the French Ministry of the Interior: which took measures without possible defence or appeal against an Algerian journalist, did not accuse him of lying about the anti-Algerian repression but of telling the truth, being at that time a foreigner; which, having been “abandoned” shortly before the nationalist-fundamentalist principle: “Algeria is France” (and the Algerians, French), placed the journalist in the legal position of a foreigner who, through the truth, was slandering France in France.
+A distinguished – albeit Nationalist – French historian did accuse an Occitan author, and the State monopoly of radio-television itself, not of falsifying the history of the French-Roman Crusade “against the Albigensians” but of spreading the truth about it, “even though they were thereby undermining the French unity”; which, “naturally”, is a value that must prevail over historical truth and the fundamental human rights.
+For its part, the French Ministry of the Interior: which took measures without possible defence or appeal against an Algerian journalist, did not accuse him of lying about the anti-Algerian repression but of telling the truth, being at that time a foreigner; which, having been “abandoned” shortly before the nationalist-fundamentalist principle “Algeria is France” (and the Algerians, French), placed the journalist in the legal position of a foreigner who, through the truth, was slandering France in France.
 The last straw, no doubt!

 Telling the truth continued still endangering the security of the French Republic: “one and indivisible by petition of principle”; and the remaining French did not have it much easier to tell it than the outgoing ones.
 As for the Spaniards and their colonies, the Government imposed the forced adherence to the principles of the movement; and the fascist salute arm in the air (mandatory in all public places and entertainments), as well as the “Formation of the National Spirit” (compulsory in all educational institutions and communication centres), were condition of the right to the public and private life.